 A: The first step is knowing the right questions to ask!
 Please consult the ICT Accessibility and Third Party Content page for more details.

 Q: Is there someone I can contact for a one-on-one consultation regarding digital accessibility?

 A: Yes, faculty and staff can submit a request for a digital accessibility consultation by completing the Digital Accessibility Consultation Request Form.

-Q: Is there any training and development available for faculty who wish to learn more about EIT accessibility?
+Q: Is there any training and development available for faculty who wish to learn more about ICT accessibility?